SurplusInterconnectionin Ohio

 Key Results

-Ohio's existing renewable sites have approximately 291.5 GW of combined solar (260.3 GW) and wind (31.2 GW) resource potential within 6 miles of existing RE plants, representing enormous opportunity for expansion.
+Ohio's existing renewable sites have substantial potential for additional capacity, with approximately 128 GW of solar and 15 GW of wind resource potential within 6 miles of existing RE plants.

-Adding approximately 4.2 GW of 6-hour battery storage at Ohio's solar and wind sites would deliver firm, dispatchable capacity with 58% ELCC (PJM 6-hour storage)—comparable to Gas CT—helping meet peak demand and enhance grid reliability.
+Adding 6-hour battery storage at Ohio's solar and wind sites would deliver 4.2 GW (25 GWh) of firm, dispatchable capacity — helping meet peak demand and enhance grid reliability.

-Ohio's existing renewable interconnections can support an additional ~8.9 GW of renewable capacity (~4.2 GW solar + ~4.7 GW wind) when paired with battery storage, with no new grid connections required.
+Ohio's existing renewable interconnections can support an additional 4.2 GW of solar and 4.7 GW of wind, more than tripling current renewable nameplate capacity (213% increase) with no new grid connections.

 Maximized Utilization

-Deploying storage and additional renewables at existing interconnections dramatically improves capacity factors from ~30% to approximately 81% on average.
+Deploying RE and storage at existing interconnections maximizes expensive grid infrastructure usage in Ohio, lifting interconnection utilization from 18% to 81% for solar and from 29% to 81% for wind.
 This transforms intermittent renewables into firm resources comparable to gas CCGT plants.